 - 17. An appeal against a decision where only the opinion of academic expert(s) will suffice is deemed to be a challenge to academic judgement and will not be considered.
 This includes, but is not limited to, academic judgements on the following: - the content or learning outcomes associated with programmes, modules and courses that have been approved by the University - captured content and live teaching events - the merits of work submitted by the student for assessment - the research methodology followed by a student - 18.
 The University will not consider an academic appeal where it can be shown, at any stage that the academic decision against which the appeal is directed has yet to be made or, if made, has yet to be confirmed.
 Nor will an appeal be considered where the substance of the appeal can be shown to relate to a matter that has already been the subject of an academic appeal by that student that is in progress or has been decided. - 19.
 The University will not normally review an academic appeal about something which has already been, or is currently, the subject of legal proceedings in a court or tribunal unless those proceedings have been put on hold. - 20.
-If at any stage of an academic appeal the evidence put forward to support the appeal can be shown to have been dishonestly acquired or is itself dishonest and/or can be shown to be an unreasonable demand or an unreasonable persistence (as detailed in the Procedure for managing behaviour in respect to Student Regulations and Procedures) the appeal will be dismissed and the evidence submitted to the University's disciplinary procedures as specified in the Student disciplinary regulations.
+If at any stage of an academic appeal the evidence put forward to support the appeal can be shown to have been dishonestly acquired or is itself dishonest and/or can be shown to be an unreasonable demand or an unreasonable persistence (as detailed in the Procedure for managing behaviour in respect to Student Regulations and Procedures) the appeal will be closed and the evidence submitted to the University's disciplinary procedures as specified in the Student disciplinary regulations.
+The same approach will be taken if it can be shown that the student has tried to mislead the University about their case.